The Duplicate Content and SEO Connection: What Digital Marketers Need to Know

 Duplicate Content Issues Beyond Your Control

 So far, we've focused on managing duplicate content within your own website—the things you can directly influence.
-However, it is important to acknowledge that even with best practices in place, duplicate content on external sites can still impact your SEO performance.
-This typically happens when your content is "scraped," meaning other websites illegally copy and republish your original material without permission or attribution.
+However, it is essential to recognize that even with best practices in place, duplicate content on external sites can still negatively impact your SEO performance.
+This typically occurs when your content is "scraped," meaning that other websites illegally copy and republish your original material without permission or proper attribution.
 Although this practice is unethical and against copyright laws, it remains widespread.

-In most situations, content scraping won't significantly hurt your SEO efforts, as Google’s algorithms have become sophisticated enough to accurately identify original sources.
+In most situations, content scraping won't significantly hurt your SEO efforts, as Google’s algorithms have become sophisticated enough to identify original sources accurately.
 In fact, Google’s Search Central guidance confirms that their systems successfully detect original content in over 90% of scraping incidents.

 However, content scraping can significantly harm your site's SEO performance, leading to decreased traffic and diluted search rankings.
 Implementing robust preventative measures is essential to protect your content and maintain your site's integrity.
 Below are detailed strategies, supported by data, to help mitigate the impact of content scraping: